ngoquytuan/baomatcsai/prompt.md

 ## 💡 Các Prompt Bổ Sung Hữu Ích

-### 1. Khi Muốn Cải Thiện Code:
+### 1. Thêm tính năng:

 The code you provided is good, but please enhance it with:
 1. More detailed comments explaining the security implications
-2. Add a "Student Exercise" section where students modify parameters
+2. Add a "Exercise" section where I modify parameters
 3. Include a comparison table showing algorithm performance
 4. Add more visualization showing feature distributions
 5. Include a section explaining common evasion techniques

-### 2. Khi Muốn Thêm Độ Khó:
+### 2. Tạo version khó hơn

 Please create an advanced version of this lab that includes:
 1. Adversarial examples - how attackers can evade detection